donbonifacio/blog/content/post/importance-of-setting-goals.md

 we can do the assess the healthiness of our goals is to ask on [one-on-ones](/post/1on1-framework/) the following:

-> What are you goals for the next quarter?
+> What are your goals for the next quarter?

 We can have several types of responses:

 * I guess I'll just follow the backlog and do what's assigned to me
-* I can't commit to goals because I don't know what's to be done
+* I can't commit to goals because I don't know what's going to be done
 * I'll do the same I've been doing

 This is the most common I've seen so far.
 We don't know where we're headed